 Concern: Will visually impaired visitors use my website?

 Some people who want to use your website may have vision or other impairments.
 And websites do need to comply with ADA requirements.
 By using WordPress, you are already ahead of the curve.
 The WordPress core team puts a special emphasis on making WordPress software accessible to everyone.

 Concern: What if my website needs change in the future?

 The website you have or build today most likely is not the website you will have in a few years, or maybe even in a few months.
 Websites are not static or frozen in time but need to be updated and enhanced on an ongoing basis.
-And using WordPress makes that not only possible, but relatively fast and easy.
+And using WordPress makes that not only possible but relatively fast and easy.

-WordPress is flexible enough to accommodate all needs through the large number of extensions and plugins that are available.
+WordPress is flexible enough to accommodate all needs through a large number of extensions and plugins that are available.
 The range of options is virtually limitless!
 But I do recommend that you exercise some caution.
 Always consider your audience expectations and the website usability they actually expect.
 Don’t simply add something just because it is new or seems cool!

 Using WordPress Improves Website Security

 Concern: I heard that WordPress websites get hacked a lot.

 You may have misheard or misunderstood that.
 Yes, it is true that WordPress is a popular target for website hackers.
 But don’t forget that one-third of all sites in the Internet use WordPress.
 That alone makes WordPress a tempting target.
 But the sites that actually get compromised are usually not protected from attacks.